 VOX Music Player: the best iTunes alternative for Mac & iPhone

 VOX isn’t probably the newest player on the market, but it holds a Grand-Prix of our best iTunes alternatives chart mainly because it can play a vast range of music formats, both lossless and lossy.
 A recently introduced Bass enhancing technology makes sure you get the most of your music’s playback.
 Moreover, it supports synchronization between your Apple devices music libraries.
-You can do it with the use of LOOP Music Cloud Storage
+You can do it with the use of VOX Music Cloud Storage

 .
 It is limitless and is available for VOX users only.
 There’s another great feature that most audiophiles prayed to appear: if you know for sure that you will not be able to use Cellular Data in the next couple of hours, you can download some of your favorite tracks and albums for offline listening.
 And the last but not least, VOX has a very easy, intuitive interface – it won’t make you google “how to…” questions.